embedded-slam/siraj/README.md

 A dictionary for the special formatting of cells falling under the `special_formatting_key_column`.
 The key is the text to match, and the value is a dictionary for the foreground and background colors to use with matching cells.

 Example for this can be seen in the _FUNCTION_  column in the screenshot above.

+`pygments_syntax_highlighting_style`
+This is the pygment syntax highlighting style to use when (if) showing the source code corresponding to the selected log in the source view.
+At the time of writing this document, Pygments support the following styles:

+['paraiso-light', 'xcode', 'fruity', 'paraiso-dark', 'manni', 'colorful', 'perldoc', 'borland', 'friendly', 'murphy', 'vim', 'autumn', 'trac', 'default', 'rrt', 'pastie', 'monokai', 'igor', 'bw', 'emacs', 'tango', 'native', 'vs']

 ## Functions